-For these reasons, applications for Zoning Amendments and Minor Variances and Consents to sever or convey at the Committee of Adjustment will be reviewed for compliance with the District Plan.
-Formally, these are comments to the Committee of Adjustment.
+For these reasons, applications for Minor Variances and Consents to Sever or Convey at the Committee of Adjustment will be reviewed for compliance with the District Plan.

 Pre-review discussions with Cultural Services Staff, described above for the various classes of Heritage Permits, are also a part of the application process for these applications.
 This allows applicants to be aware of heritage concerns, at the earliest possible stage of a project.